sveltejs/svelte/documentation/docs/02-runes/05-$effect.md

 title: $effect
 ---

 Effects are used for making your application perform _actions_.
-You might use it to do things like call a third-party library, draw on a `<canvas>` element, or make a network request.
+You might use them to do things like call a third-party library, draw on a `<canvas>` element, or make a network request.
 It's important to distinguish these actions from updating state, which should not be done inside an effect.

 > [!NOTE] Your application will become a nightmare to deal with almost immediately if you try to update state inside an effect.
 If you're tempted to use an effect to update state, see [when not to use `$effect`](#When-not-to-use-$effect) to learn about alternative approaches.